anantakrroy/mystore/README.md

 5. Services like cart service used to pass data around sibling components.
 6. *Extra Item -* : Implemented **cart bubble** to show current unique product items added to the cart.
 7. Implemented **sanitised customer form** which is **validated for user inputs** .
 Appropriate error messages also shown for invalid input entered.
+8. Can add items to the cart from product list page or the individual product page.
+9. User can remove items from the checkout page by changing the quantity to a value less than 1 using the *arrows* in the quantity field.

 ## Video Demo :